 Karen joined MIG from Carnegie Mellon University's Center for Economic Development where she was senior policy analyst.
 Prior to Carnegie Mellon, Karen was senior associate at Cleveland Tomorrow, a public-private partnership, and before that, she was a program associate with the Ford Foundation.

 Karen has a BA from the University of Vermont (UVM) and a MS in Public Policy from Carnegie Mellon University.
 Karen is a board member and chair of the Board Development Committee of the National Council of Jewish Women (NCJW), Pittsburgh and in 2012 received the NCJW National Award for Emerging Leaders.
 Karen is secretary for her UVM alumni class; mentor at UVM’s Honors College; and volunteers at the Environmental Charter School at Frick Park.
 Karen and her family reside in Pittsburgh, PA.

-Richard Przybyla is a sixth year BSAC PhD student in electrical engineering advised by Prof. Bernhard Boser.
+Richard Przybyla received his PhD in Electrical Engineering in Prof. Bernhard Boser's research group at UC Berkeley.
 During his research he demonstrated a low-power, mobile-friendly ultrasonic gesture recognition system which fits on a chip.
 The technology is being commercialized by Chirp Microsystems in Berkeley, which he co-founded.
 Richard has held R&D positions at Hewlett-Packard and Oregon State University, where he received his BSEE in 2008.
 In 2012 he was a finalist for the TSMC Outstanding Student Research Award.
 Richard is interested in circuits and systems which interface to the physical world.